AI Conversational Interviewing: Transforming Surveys with LLMs as Adaptive Interviewers: Related Work

 \section{Related Work}

 To implement and evaluate AI Conversational Interviews this study combines insights from three distinct lines of work that have rarely been combined.

 \textbf{Advances in AI research} have facilitated multiple ongoing commercial and academic projects that use LLM-powered chatbots for in-depth, qualitative, or semi-structured interviews, as they are interchangeably called \citep{chopra_conducting_2023,weidmann_dialing_2024}.
-Although these implementations vary, they collectively highlight the potential of LLMs for conducting in-depth interviews.
-However, several critical questions regarding the precise implementation of AI interviewing remain unresolved.
+Although implementations vary, the studies collectively highlight the potential of LLMs for conducting conversational interviews.
+Yet, critical questions regarding the implementation remain unresolved and little is known about the relative performance compared with human-led interviews.

-\textbf{Qualitative studies} have extensively explored best practices for conducting in-person interviews \citep{newcomer_conducting_2015}, offering insights that can inform LLM-based interviewing.
-However, some of these guidelines must be adapted to meet the specific needs of LLM interviewing.
+\textbf{Qualitative studies} have extensively explored best practices for conducting in-person interviews \citep{newcomer_conducting_2015}.
+Our approach is to build on these insights when implementing AI Conversational Interviewing.